-Adversaries can abuse this functionality to execute code or even bypass whitelisting if launchctl is an allowed process.
+Adversaries can abuse this functionality to execute code or even bypass whitelisting if launchetl is an allowed process.

-Detection: Knock Knock can be used to detect persistent programs such as those installed via launched as launch agents or launch daemons.
+Detection: Knock Knock can be used to detect persistent programs such as those installed via launchctl as launch agents or launch daemons.
 Additionally, every launch agent or launch daemon must have a corresponding plist file on disk somewhere which can be monitored.
-Monitor process execution from launched/launched for unusual or unknown processes.
+Monitor process execution from launchctl/launchd for unusual or unknown processes.